 - Yourself, when you provide such information directly to us, such as when completing your profile;

-- Helo Device or another device that you wear;
+- Helo Products or other devices that you wear;

 - Automatic data collection, such as Cookies, local storage objects, web beacons, and other similar technologies in connection with your use of the Services;

 - Customers and partners, such as employers, insurance companies, coaches, teams, or other organizations that engage with our Services;

 - Marketing and advertising partners, such as companies that have entered in joint marketing relationships with us or assist us with marketing or promotional services, which may provide us with data related to how you interact with our Services, advertisements, or communications;